 The Waterford Lower, Middle, and Upper Schools gather regularly to celebrate individual and collective accomplishments, share announcements, and learn about members of our diverse community at School Assemblies.
 These assemblies set aside time for our students to congregate with their peers and to hear news and stories from faculty and students.

 On Monday and Wednesday mornings, the Upper School Student Body President kicks off an assembly for Grades IX-XII.
 Students make announcements about their courses, clubs, activities, artistic pursuits and athletic teams as well as hear from guest speakers.
 On Tuesday and Thursday mornings, the Middle School students are led by the Dean of Students in a similar gathering.
 Led by the Lower School Head, Lower School students gather 2-3 times per month for short and active performances and events.

 Waterford's Performing Arts program develops students' voices and provides a space for self-expression.
 Beginning in the Lower School, students are first introduced to performance through vocal lessons, the re-telling of Aesops fables, and parades.
 Later, as students move through the Middle School and Upper School, they can engage in our Performing Arts curriculum through classes and performances.
 With three theatrical productions a year, Waterford offers opportunities for thespians of all experience levels to play a role in a drama or comedy.

 At Waterford, there is a great sense of pride and excitement on game days.
-We amplify this excitement through tailgates before important games.
+Waterford amplifies this excitement through Spirit Weeks, tailgates and additional activities before important games.
 Parents, students and faculty come together to cheer on our Ravens teams.
+Go Ravens!

 History comes alive for our Lower School students through special days at the end of humanities units.
 During these special class days, our students take their in-class curriculum into an experiential environment.
 Students embody historical figures by dressing in costume and participating in activities and games related to their studies.